blargoflatsome/COD/content/c/creation.md

   They have hunted everything on land and sea and now crave the ultimate rush: hunting the greatest monsters beneath the earth.
 - **Proving Superiority**
   They believe most people are weak, and delving into the Catacombs is how they prove they are fundamentally above lesser mortals—alive or dead.
+- **To Escape a Terminal Diagnosis**
+  They are dying.
+  Cancer, organ failure, a degenerative disease—something the modern world cannot stop.
+  They can spend their last months in a hospital bed… or walk into the Heart and see whether something deeper beneath reality can rewrite their fate.
+  Either way, they die on their terms.

 ### Exploration / Knowledge
 - **Mapping the Dead World**